tylertechgraves/stopwatch-manager/README.md

 Simply start a new stopwatch, and a stopwatch gets added to the collection and is started.
 Stop, reset, or remove any stopwatch using a key generated at the time it was started.

-The stopwatch manager supports Microsoft.Extensions.Logging and Serilog loggers and, by default, logs when a stopwatch is started or stopped.
+The stopwatch manager supports Microsoft.Extensions.Logging loggers and, by default, logs when a stopwatch is started or stopped.
 Elapsed time is logged when the watch is stopped, by default.

 There are also options to suppress logging, as stopping a stopwatch also returns the elapsed time via